mnr/writing-wip/hotmeal.md

 Farj is tapping his foot.

 “Defensive AI in a meal is one thing,” Araci says.
-“Now let's talk about defensive AI in an oven.”
+“Now let’s talk about defensive AI in an oven.”
 Araci addressed his statements directly to Farj.
 “If an oven were equipped with AI that obstructed competitive meals, and that oven was involved in suspicious events, well, that would be *problematic*.
 Do you see what I’m saying?”

 Farj looks at Broin, who shakes her head *No!* The unspoken communication is clear; Hestia has already been engaged in exactly this type of project.
 Nilsson rubs his head with vigor; Araci could only imagine he was planning how to address this at a shareholder meeting.

 “I think we understand your point,” says Farj.
 “We are limited in our ability to discuss this at length.
 I assume we’ll be in touch if you have other concerns.”

-"Actually, we will have plenty of time.
-I've brought along a warrant for your arrest.
-Something about conspiracy to defraud, but I'm sure Ms. Broin will be interested in details.
-Ms. Broin, I'm glad you're here, Mr. Capcin will appreciate your assistance."
+“Actually, we will have plenty of time.
+I’ve brought along a warrant for your arrest.
+Something about conspiracy to defraud, but I’m sure Ms. Broin will be interested in details.
+Ms. Broin, I’m glad you’re here, Mr. Capcin will appreciate your assistance.”

 Lupe escorts Farj to a waiting police vehicle, followed by Broin.
 Nilsson does not move, but stares downrange.

-"I appreciate what you've done to make this possible," says Araci.
-"I hope I've lived up to your expectations.
-And I share your desire for Hestia to do the right thing."
+“I appreciate what you’ve done to make this possible,” says Araci.
+“I hope I’ve lived up to your expectations.
+And I share your desire for Hestia to do the right thing.”

-“It’s a costly lesson," replies Nilsson.
-"And I'm struggling with Dakota's death.
+“It’s a costly lesson,” replies Nilsson.
+“And I’m struggling with Dakota’s death.
 Maybe Abundancy needs help.
 If I can prevent Hestia from doing this, I can block other companies from following suite.”

 “I don’t know,” responds Araci.
 “We humans are always looking for novel ways to kill ourselves.”
 He stands.
 “I’m hungry, let’s get lunch.
 I’ve heard of a new Iraqi restaurant.”